Teaching Ethnic Studies

 Ethnic Studies Teaching Concentration

-In the future an Ethnic Studies Teaching concentration and certificate will prepare teachers by integrating ethnic studies content and pedagogy with Elementary Subject Matter.
+In the future an Ethnic Studies Teaching concentration and certificate will prepare teachers by integrating ethnic studies content and pedagogy with Single Subject Matter for social science.
 This Liberal Studies degree provides a pathway to the Multiple Subject Credential.

-The core lower division Area F course, LBST/ES 223: Education for Liberation, is currently offered through the Inspire Program for first year students and will be required for Liberal Studies majors in 2024-25.
+The core lower division Area F course, LBST/ES 223: Education for Liberation, is currently offered through the Inspire Program for first-year students and separately for Liberal Studies majors.

 CSUEB Information sessions: https://www.csueastbay.edu/cssc/prospective-cred-student/outreach-recruit.html